MissStrong/ICS4U/Unit 1/Note 1 - Introduction to Java.md

 ### Java Code

-Here is an example of the classic "Hello World" program, in which `Hello World` is printed onto the screen.
+Here is an example of the classic "Hello World" program, in which `Hello World` is printed to the screen.

 Here are some things worth noting now.